-- Existing subsection (d) is revised to add a requirement for the other person to be close enough so that employees can communicate to each other verbally.
-This proposal is necessary to improve communication and will enable employees to warn each other of an unsafe condition that may develop. - New subsection (g) is added which requires that the ladder does not approach closer than the minimum approach distance.
-This proposal is necessary to prevent an electrical shock or electrocution. - New subsection (h) is entitled "Sprayers and Related Equipment".
+- Existing subsection (a) adds a requirement to require the employer to determine the nominal voltage or the maximum voltage of the power line the employee will be exposed to.
+The voltage is a determining factor in establishing the minimum approach distance for the job, the selection of the personal protective equipment, and the work procedures to be followed. - Existing subsection (b) is revised to correct the cross reference to minimum approach distances to reflect the changes in Section 2940.2. - Existing subsection (d) is revised to add a requirement for the other person to be close enough so that employees can communicate to each other verbally.
+This proposal will improve communication and will enable employees to warn each other of an unsafe condition that may develop. - New subsection (g) is added which requires that the ladder does not approach closer than the minimum approach distance.
+This proposal is to prevent an electrical shock or electrocution. - New subsection (h) is entitled "Sprayers and Related Equipment".
 New subsections (h)(1) and (h)(2) require the walking and working surfaces of spraying equipment to be slip resistant.
 This proposal also requires the employer to provide handrails on equipment if the employees have to stand while the equipment is in motion.
-Both new requirements are necessary to prevent accidents due to slips and falls. - New subsection (i), entitled "Rope", specifies how rope is to be stored to allow it to dry and to prevent moisture retention.
-This proposal is also necessary to require that rope with impaired insulating properties not be used near exposed energized lines because a wet or damaged rope will conduct electricity, which can lead to an electrical shock or electrocution.
+Both new requirements are intended to prevent accidents due to slips and falls. - New subsection (i), entitled "Rope", specifies how rope is to be stored to allow it to dry and to prevent moisture retention.
+This proposal also requires that rope with impaired insulating properties not be used near exposed energized lines because a wet or damaged rope will conduct electricity, which can lead to an electrical shock or electrocution.